geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/linestring.rst

        - text:
            label: ${name}
            fill-color: black
            placement: line
            offset: 7px

    .. image:: ../style/img/line_label_2.png

 #.
-When using point placement, you can shift the position of the label ising **displacement** instead of **offset**.
+When using point placement, you can shift the position of the label using **displacement** instead of **offset**.
 This takes an x value and a y value.

    .. code-block:: yaml
       :emphasize-lines: 8

        symbolizers:
        - line:
            stroke-color: blue